karthiksonti24/ec2-get-iam-keys/README.md

 # EC2 Instance Metadata

-This sciprt is used to get access key, secret key and session token from role attached to an instance.
+This script is used to get access key, secret key and session token from role attached to an instance.

 ## Prerequisites